logo

 JA Company Program

-The Company Program provides introductory entrepreneurship education for high school students.
-The program empowers students to fill a need or solve a problem in their community by teaching them practical skills required to conceptualize, capitalize, and manage their business venture.
-Students learn how businesses function and soft skills instrumental to success, such as brainstorming, consensus building, critical reading, gathering and organizing information, group and self-assessment, interpreting production inventory, and oral and written communication.
+The Company Program encompasses business, entrepreneurship, and economics curriculum for young people in high school.
+The program empowers students to fill a need or solve a problem in their community by teaching them practical skills required to conceptualize, capitalize, and manage their own business venture.

 Company of the Year Competition